berserkware/waffleweb/docs/How-To-Guides/Deploying-Your-Project.rst

 Connecting The Callable To Gunicorn
 -----------------------------------

 Connecting the WSGI callable to Gunicorn is easy.
+Just go to your project directory in the terminal and run this command.

 .. code-block:: bash